Rojo (TV series)

+Elimination row, Rojo, Televisión Nacional de Chile, Santiago, Chile.

 Rojo was a Chilean series of reality television competition series that started in 2002 and continued with various formats until 2008, allowing new talents in music and dance a chance for exposure with the public.
 Rafael Araneda was the host from 2002 to 2007.
 The last season in 2008 was hosted by Martín Cárcamo.
 The series was broadcast on Televisión Nacional de Chile known as TVN.
 The series was produced by Jorge Soissa and Roberto Apud and directed by Eduardo Domínguez (executive director) and Mariana Krumm (general director).
 In 2018 the show continued for 2 seasons until 2019, conducted by Álvaro Escobar.

 A feature film based on Rojo was released called Rojo le pelicula with great box office success.
 An offshoot of Rojo (meaning red) was broadcast in Paraguay called ed Rojo Paraguay between 2004 and 2007 on "Channel 13 Paraguay".